patrickhladun/moodscape/README.md

 #### How to run Pytest tests

-To ensure the reliability and correctness of the backend code, we use pytest for automated testing.
-Follow these instructions to run the tests:

 1. **Ensure pytest is Installed:**

 Make sure `pytest` is installed in your project environment.
 If it's not installed, you can install it using pip: